SinaKarvandi/Hypervisor-From-Scratch/README.md

 ## Environment

-All the drivers are tested on both physical-machine and VMWare's nested virtualization, from part 8 support to Hyper-V is added, means that you can test part 8 and newer parts on physical-machine, VMWare nested virtualization and Hyper-V's nested virtualization.
+All the drivers are tested on both physical-machine and VMWare's nested virtualization, from part 8 support to Hyper-V is added, means that you can test part 8 and newer parts on physical-machine, VMWare's nested virtualization and Hyper-V's nested virtualization.

 ## Other Articles & Projects